mrciolino/wiki-backup/timeline.md

 - [Vlaakith's Offer](/Events/vlaakiths-offer)
 - [The Second Time Chamber](/Events/the-second-time-chamber)
 - [Spoops vs. Zeus](/Events/spoops-vs-zeus)
+- The party goes to the Library Dimension
+- The party encounters two terrasques.
+A robotic terrasque and another one.
+- Bazzdos captures and tames the robot terrasque.
 - [The Great Sins of Spoops](/Events/the-great-sins-of-spoops)
 - [Building The Great Port of Wegate](/Events/building-the-great-port-of-wegate)
 - [Selune's Gathering](/Events/selunes-gathering)